EfficientDet vs. RTDETRv2: A Technical Comparison

 Strengths:

-- Robust Feature Extraction: Excels at capturing global context and fine details.
+- Robust Feature Extraction: Excels at detecting objects in challenging conditions like occlusion and dense crowds.

 Weaknesses: